32-Year-Old Pitcher – Cleveland Indians

 David Aardsma Contract Information:

-Agreed to a minor league contract with the Mets in May of 2013.
+Signed a minor league contract (NRI) with the Indians in January of 2014.

 To instantly reveal our fantasy analysis of every player – including David Aardsma – simply subscribe now.